rikonaka/DoS-Tool-Linux/README.md

 ## Change target IP

-Before We attack, there is something we need change.
+Before we attack, there is something we need change.

 First, the IP address.